-Three amigos refers to the primary perspectives to examine an increment of work before, during, and after development.
+Three amigos refer to the primary perspectives to examine an increment of work before, during, and after development.
 Those perspectives are:

 - Business – What problem are we trying to solve?